 First, let’s consider the characteristics of the architect:

 ● Responsibility.
 You should understand that architect decisions are usually the most expensive.
-Therefore, a person in this position should take the most responsible approach to his work and to the decisions made.
-If the developer’s error costs a couple days of work of one person, then the architect’s mistake can cost person-years on complex projects!
+Therefore, a person in this position should take the most responsible approach to his work and the decisions made.
+If the developer’s error costs a couple of days of work of one person, then the architect’s mistake can cost person-years on complex projects!

 ● Stress resistance.
-You will have to make decisions because in this role, you will be asked to do so and you will need response.
+You will have to make decisions because in this role, you will be asked to do so, and you will need a response.
 You will be working with different people from different areas, and you will have to deal with rapidly changing demands or even with changing business environments.
 Therefore, it is necessary to be ready for stress and to look for some ways to escape negative emotions.
 Work is always more pleasant when it brings pleasure.
 So if you choose this role only for the money, then think again.

 ● Management skills.
 This includes both organizational and leadership skills.
 The ability to lead a team, which may be distributed and composed of very different specialists, is essential.

-If we talk about the responsibilities of the architect, then here is the perfect example from 19th century about bridge construction.
+If we talk about the responsibilities of the architect, then here is the perfect example from the 19th century about bridge construction.
 At that time, the tests of the newly constructed bridge were the following: the key group of engineers, architects and workers stood under the bridge while the first vehicles were on it.
 Thus, they staked their lives upon the construction and the strength of the structure.
 So if there is a question — what is the responsibility of the software architect on the project?
 The answer is, he is responsible for everything.

 If you give up loud and beautiful phrases, then the architect’s work includes: